-ISO 28000:2007 is applicable to all sizes of organizations, from small to multinational, in manufacturing, service, storage, or transportation at any stage of the production or supply chain that wishes to:
+This Standard applies to all sizes of organizations, from minor to multinational, in manufacturing, service, storage, or transportation at any stage of the production or supply chain that wishes to:

-There are legislative and regulatory codes that address some of the requirements in ISO 28000:2007.
+There are legislative and regulatory codes that address some of the requirements in this standard.

-It is not the intention of ISO 28000:2007 to require a duplicative demonstration of conformance.
+It is not the intention of SCMS to require a duplicative demonstration of conformance.

 Organizations that choose third-party certification can further demonstrate that they are contributing significantly to supply chain security.